 As mentioned initially in this article, there are many factors that are affecting the performance of your website.
 If you’re running a clean WordPress theme and in case you have optimized your website by following the instructions and best practices in this article, then you really should already have solved the most common performance issues on your website.

-If you’re facing performance issues on your website, then we can only recommend that you have a closer look at the number of plugins you’ve activated on your website and expecially at how much server resources these plugins need.
+If you’re facing performance issues on your website, then we can only recommend that you have a closer look at the number of plugins you’ve activated on your website.
+Especially at how much server resources these plugins need.
 Also, if you’re running a successful website with many visitors, your hosting plan should be able to handle the traffic.
-That means if you’re running a high-traffic website on a low-priced shared hosting environment, then it’s very likely that you’ll run into performance issues at some point and in that case you may want to upgrade your hosting plan.
+That means if you’re running a high-traffic website on a low-priced shared hosting environment, then it’s very likely that you’ll run into performance issues at some point.
+In that case you may want to upgrade your hosting plan.

 PLEASE: Get rid of unused WordPress plugins!

 Sometimes WordPress users contact us in order to find out why their website is very slow.
-When we then take a look at the particular site, in most cases these users have tons of plugins activated and usually these websites also are full of intrusive advertisements and 3rd party scripts, which need to load additional resources as well, and that eventually leads to a slower page load.
+When we then take a look at the particular site, in most cases these users have tons of plugins activated and usually these websites also are full of intrusive advertisements and 3rd party scripts.
+All these things need to load additional resources as well, and that eventually leads to a slower page load.

-Really, if you’re running an extensive number of plugins on your website, you usually don’t need to wonder why your website is slow, because in that case your website simply is bloated and can even become unusable if you’re taking this to an extreme level.
+Really, if you’re running an extensive number of plugins on your website, you usually don’t need to wonder why your website is slow.
+In that case your website simply is bloated and can even become unusable if you’re taking this to an extreme level.
 We’ve seen websites with 50+ activated plugins and most of the installed plugins were just redundant and not even used by the webmaster.

 In addition to many installed plugins, another common issue is that some WordPress users install several different plugins that basically do the same thing.
-If you’re running your website like that, it is hard to understand why you are surprised that your website is slow, because the slow website simply is a logical consequence of the way how you are managing your site.
+If you’re running your website like that, it is hard to understand why you are surprised that your website is slow.
+The slow website simply is a logical consequence of the way how you are managing your site.

-It’s very important to understand that every plugin you’ve installed and activated will add 3rd party code to your website and the plugins may even load additional files, scripts and stylesheets which eventually will affect the performance of your website, usually in a negative way.
+It’s very important to understand that every plugin you’ve installed and activated usually will add 3rd party code to your website.
+The plugins may even load additional files, scripts and stylesheets which eventually will affect the performance of your website, usually in a negative way.
 If you are using a lot of plugins on your website, you are not only slowing down your site, but you are also increasing the risk of plugin conflicts.
 So, please always use WordPress plugins wisely:

 - Only install WordPress plugins that you really need.